org-ST/orgST/docs/ports.md

 - py ✅ ⛔
 - SmileBasic 🕒 🟠

 ✅  = Created
 🕒  = In Progress
 ⛔ = Works, but unsupported.
 🟠  = No Server Access
 🚫  = Cancelled or Not Possible
 ❓  = May be Cancelled.

+For more info, see [PORTING.md](/PORTING.md)